Landscape-Similarity-Guided Optimization in Divide-and-Conquer QAOA: Landscape Similarity Phase Transition in QAOA

 \subsection{Landscape similarity transition}

 The variational energy $E({\gamma}, {\beta})$ generated by the quantum circuit is expressed as a weighted average of the energy distribution in the spin space as,

 where $H_C(z)=\langle z|H_C| z\rangle$ represents the spin Configuration landscape in the bitstring space.
-Physically, the above equation can be interpreted as a convolution process, where the QAOA wavefunction acts as a probabilistic kernel that smooths the discrete spin landscape into a differentiable energy surface $({\gamma}, {\beta})$.
+Physically, Eq.~\ref{eq:energy_distribution} can be interpreted as a convolution process, where the QAOA wavefunction acts as a probabilistic kernel that smooths the discrete spin landscape into a differentiable energy surface $({\gamma}, {\beta})$.
 Tuning the variational parameters is equivalent to reshaping the probability distribution to shift the focus of the kernel toward specific low-energy regions of the spin space.

 We quantify landscape universality by the order parameter $q(s)$, defined as the mean pairwise overlap among $M$ frozen replicas $\mathcal Z=\{z^{(1)},\dots,z^{(M)}\}$ sampled on a graph drawn with connectivity parameter $s$,